dietermarno/jitterbit-test/README.md

 ## Installation

 You need a evironment running Docker Engine version 24.0.2 or higher.
-To run project you need start docker compose with the following commmand in project root directory:
+To run project you need start docker compose from the PowerShell prompt with the following commmand in root project directory:

 ```bash
 docker compose up -d